mgooood/vibrationDetectionProject/README.md

 - Python 3 (comes with Raspberry Pi)
 - Required Python packages (listed in requirements.txt):
-  - smbus: For I2C communication with the ADXL345 sensor
+  - smbus2: Modern Python library for I2C communication with the ADXL345 sensor (replaces the older smbus)
   - picamera: For controlling the Raspberry Pi camera
   - adxl345: Library for interfacing with the ADXL345 sensor
   - pytest: For running tests